 In many Nigerian American households, a child who brings home a B+ is asked what happened to the A. In many Jamaican American families, academic excellence is not a choice but an obligation.
 These cultural expectations produce results that no school reform, no diversity initiative, no anti-bias training can replicate — because they operate at the level of family identity, where the deepest motivations are formed.

 This comparison is not meant to shame.
-It is meant to liberate: if the variable is culture, then the variable can be changed by the people who create the culture.
+It is meant to liberate.
+If the variable is culture, then the variable can be changed by the people who create the culture.
 No legislation is required.
 No institutional reform is needed.
 The power to transform Black academic outcomes lies within the Black community itself — in the expectations parents set and the behaviors peers celebrate or condemn.

 The Role of Media

 Count the magazine covers.
 Count the social media followers.
 Count the hours of programming.
 How many Black athletes are celebrated for every Black physicist?
 How many rappers for every Black surgeon?
 How many reality television stars for every Black mathematician?
-The ratio is not close, and it is not accidental.
+The ratio is not close, and it is not an accident.

 The Odds: Athletic Stardom vs. Education

 Neil deGrasse Tyson.
 Mae Jemison.
 Lonnie Johnson.
 Katherine Johnson.
 Mark Dean.
 These are Black Americans who changed the world with their minds — who invented, discovered, computed, and explored their way into history.
 How many Black teenagers know their names?
 How many schools in Black neighborhoods have their posters on the walls?
-The absence of these images is an erasure — the slow, deliberate deletion of the models that tell Black children: this is also what Black looks like.
+The absence of these images is an erasure — the slow, deliberate deletion of the models that tell Black children this is also what Black looks like.

 The Students Who Refused the Cage

 They exist in every school, in every city, in every state — the Black students who absorb the social cost of excellence and pursue it anyway.
-They are valedictorians who walk across stages knowing that the applause from the adults masks the silence from their peers.
+They are valedictorians who walk across stages knowing the applause from adults masks the silence from their peers.
 They are science fair winners who celebrate with their families and say nothing at school.
 They are scholarship recipients who leave their neighborhoods and carry with them, for the rest of their lives, the complicated grief of having been punished for being good at something.

 Their stories deserve to be told not as exceptions but as models.
 Every Black student who earns a 4.0 in a culture that punishes achievement shows moral courage equal to any in American history.
 They have resisted a force more intimate than any external oppression — the disapproval of their own community — and they have chosen their futures over their social comfort.